 Voters’ brains connect words, phrases, images, values, and emotions, and these connections—known as networks of association—influence their receptiveness to political messages, often far more strongly than facts and rational arguments.
 In this report, the author dissects the messaging surrounding immigration.

 Political Rhetoric in the Netherlands in Times of Crisis

-This paper examines the intersection of migration, integration, and security issues that have been rapidly and dramatically politicized in the Netherlands over the last decade and how politicians such as Geert Wilders and the media characterized events such as the murders of Pim Fortuyn and Theo Van Gogh as well as the release of the controversial film, Fitna.
+This report examines the intersection of migration, integration, and security issues that have been rapidly and dramatically politicized in the Netherlands over the last decade and how politicians such as Geert Wilders and the media characterized events such as the murders of Pim Fortuyn and Theo Van Gogh as well as the release of the controversial film, Fitna.